semgrep/semgrep-docs/docs/semgrep-assistant/getting-started.md

 To do so:

-1. Sign in to Semgrep Cloud Platform.
+1. Sign in to Semgrep AppSec Platform.
 2. Navigate to **Rules > Editor**.
 3. Click the **plus** button, and under **Generate with AI**, click **...with Semgrep Assistant**.
    ![The plus button to open up the custom rules editor](/img/assistant-launch-rules-editor.png#md-width)